JaCoWymowny/apiary-register/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

+## Description

+Project have client and server structure - simple backend to save registry data.
+To make this project, I used ReactJS and Typescript.
+To Save and load data, project uses simple API.
+Also created functions to sorting table serial numbers and filter by date.
+To create serial number, was used algorithm witch create checksum data and fill unique random or choosed auxiliary number.

 ## How to Run this project?

 1. Download the repository from github Page